heseba/dcm/readme.md

 Navigate to the URL as prompted in the console.

 # Acknowledgement
-We would like to thank Alexander Senger as main contributor to the proof-of-concept implementation of the DCM architecture and the evaluation expriments.
+We would like to thank Alexander Senger as main contributor to the proof-of-concept implementation of the DCM architecture and the evaluation experiments.